Sage-Bionetworks/SynapseBucketMover/README.md

 The `-r` parameter is the root (e.g. project) ID of the files to be updated.
 The `-s` parameter is the ID of the storage location ID referencing the target S3 bucket.

-### What the Bucket Mover does

-* The S3 file underlying each Synapse file under the given root container is moved into the bucket indicated by the given storage location.
-* The Synapse ID and 'created by' name of each file is unchanged.
-The 'modified by' name of each file is that of the account used to run this program.
-* The Synapse organization will not be changed.
-All files will remain in their current project/folder hierarchy.
-* On the page for each file you will see that its storage location has been updated.
-* Each file will have a new version.
-The previous version is updated with a comment, 'Unavailable for Download'.
-* File annotations are preserved.
-* Each new file is encrypted in the target bucket using AES256 server-side encryption.
-* The file, and its preview, if any, are erased from the original bucket.
-* Synapse creates a new file preview in the new bucket.

-### Progress and restart

-A file is written to `/path/to/scratch/dir/state.txt` (where `/path/to/scratch/dir` is a folder of your choice).
-If the program is interrupted it can be restarted from where it left off, using the contents of this file to keep track of its location.
-The file is a Python 'dict' and has a field 'filesProcessedCount' showing the total number of files processed, across all restarts of the program.

-### TO DO
-This program currently does not support storage locations which are sub-folders of their bucket.
-This can be added if needed.

 ## Clean up
 ONLY USE THIS ON TEST PROJECTS.
 All files will be deleted from Synapse, the original S3 bucket and the target S3 bucket.